Skip to main content

 The Pact team strive to develop great open source tools for the community.
 We rely on the community's input to help us iterate on and improve Pact.
 Telemetry is additional information that helps us to better understand the community's needs, diagnose issues, and prioritise feature work.

 We do not collect personal information, such as usernames or email addresses.
-It also does not extract sensitive project-level information.
+Pact tools do not extract sensitive project-level information at runtime.

-When using Pact you can control whether telemetry is enabled, and the setting can be changed at any point in time.
-If telemetry remains enabled, telemetry data is sent in the background without requiring any additional customer interaction.
+When consuming Pact tools you can control whether telemetry is enabled, and the setting can be changed at any point in time.
+If telemetry remains enabled, telemetry data is sent in the background without requiring any additional interaction.

-This data is collected via Google Analytics (GA) and is accessible by Pact OSS maintainers.
+This data is collected via Scarf and is accessible to SmartBear.

 Opt Out